 See Related: Best Family Hotels in San Francisco, California

 La Quinta by Wyndham Irvine Spectrum

-Work on racking up those Wyndham Rewards points at the La Quinta by Wyndham Irvine Spectrum.
+Work on racking those Wyndham Rewards points at the La Quinta by Wyndham Irvine Spectrum.
 It’s approximately 20 minutes from Disneyland and near the airport.
-Guests enjoy free Wi-Fi, daily continental breakfast, an outdoor pool, a fitness center, and a hot tub.
+Guests enjoy free Wi-Fi, a daily continental breakfast, an outdoor pool, a fitness center, and a hot tub.